TheLarkInn/mersenne-twister-es/README.md

 # mersenne-twister-es

-A JavaScript Implementation of MersenneTwiseter writting with ES Modules
+A JavaScript Implementation of MersenneTwister written with ES Modules

 ## Disclaimer